hashicorp/consul/website/source/api/agent/check.html.md

 ### Filtering

-The following selectors and filter operations are supported:
+The filter will be executed against each health check value in the results map with the following selectors and filter operations being supported:

 | Selector      | Supported Operations               |
 | ------------- | ---------------------------------- |